 A history of producing sound, detailed budgets and sticking to them can help show lenders or potential investors that you know how to develop a business plan and make it work.
 Lenders and investors certainly will want to investigate your finances and history in detail, but if they don't see evidence of strong budgeting practices, that may be enough of a red flag to turn them away.

 If you are opening a new business and have little or no history, you need to compensate for that lack of a track record with detailed support for your budget.
 This means undertaking research into the marketplace and showing how past trends or perhaps a void in the industry supports the numbers you are presenting.
 This kind of attention to detail can help you gain serious consideration from lenders or investors.

-Scenario planning is making assumptions on what the future is going to be and how your business environment will change over time in light of that future.
+Scenario planning is making assumptions on what the future is going to be and how your business environment will change over time f that future.

 More precisely, scenario planning is identifying a specific set of uncertainties, different “realities” of what might happen in the future of your business.